 The current Tavern Brawl is called Decks Assemble

 This week’s Tavern Brawl is called Decks Assemble.
 In this Tavern Brawl Players choose their hero, but get no say in what cards are in your deck.
 This is not unusual for Tavern Brawls, as often the brawl will include premade decks.
 In Decks Assemble, however, each player only starts off with a small selection of next-to-useless cards.
 At the beginning of each turn, you get to choose one of three relatively decent cards to get added to your hand and deck.

-At the end of each turn you deck gets randomly swapped out other cards in your deck.
+At the end of each turn your hand gets randomly swapped out other cards in your deck.

 Blizzard has included instructional pop-ups in Tavern Brawl for the first time for Decks Assemble

 Sound confusing?
 It is a little, at least the first time through, but you’ll get the hang of it.
 Unfortunately, that doesn’t change the fact that the process is tedious and swapping out your hand each turn means there is basically little strategy involved in the game.